Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 \subsection{Estimation}

-Equation (\ref{eq:moment1}) can be used to recover estimates of $(\theta,g)$ that are either fully or semi-parametric depending on whether one specifies the functional form of $g(\cdot)$.
+As highlighted in the previous section, the protocol we put forward builds on the idea that expectations about future output and inputs contain information about future productivity and, under Markovianity, about current productivity.
+This can be leveraged to proxy for current productivity using observed expectations and thus address econometric endogeneity concerns.
+Equation (\ref{eq:moment1}) can then be used to recover estimates of $(\beta,g)$ that are either fully parametric or semi-parametric depending on whether one specifies the functional form of $g(\cdot)$.
 In the remainder of this paper, we follow a semi-parametric approach, which allows us to avoid imposing structure on $g(\cdot)$ and yields a novel estimation methodology.
-This section focuses on the case of Cobb-Douglas production technology to outline our proposed methodology, although it generalizes to other specifications (e.g. translog), which we examine in our empirical application.
+This section focuses on the case of Cobb-Douglas production technology to outline our proposed methodology, although it generalizes to other specifications (e.g.,translog), which we examine in our empirical application.

 Cobb-Douglas production implies: